hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     Alias of --trace.
 >
 > helion service-brokers
 > :   Show the list of known service brokers.
-This is an Application Lifecycle Service 3
->     specific command.
 >
 >     + options
->
->     --group
->
->     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.

 >
 >     --json
 >